The ECOWAS stabilisation fund: building peace and preventing crises

 In cooperation with KfW (Kreditanstalt für Wiederaufbau), the project is setting up a funding mechanism for the ECOWAS Commission.
 The fund is a flexible and effective instrument to support stabilisation in selected ECOWAS member states.

-In selected ECOWAS member states such as The Gambia, Guinea-Bissau, Benin, Togo and Niger, the project is also implementing measures to improve employability and income opportunities for young people and women, as well as enhancing social cohesion.
+In selected ECOWAS member states such as The Gambia, Guinea-Bissau, Benin and Togo, the project is also implementing measures to improve employability and income opportunities for young people and women, as well as to strengthen social cohesion.